antvis/G2/site/docs/manual/core/slider.en.md

 });
 ```

-The slider can also be configured at the View level:
+The slider can also be configured at the view level:

 ```js
 ({